Sam Yasuichi Oshiro

-For his military service, Private First Class Sam Yasuichi Oshiro was awarded the Bronze Star Medal, Purple Heart Medal with two oak leaf clusters, Good Conduct Medal, American Campaign Medal, European-African-Middle Eastern Campaign Medal with two bronze stars, World War II Victory Medal, Combat Infantryman Badge, and the Distinguished Unit Badge.
+For his military service, Private First Class Sam Yasuichi Oshiro was awarded the Bronze Star Medal, Purple Heart Medal with two oak leaf clusters, Good Conduct Medal, American Campaign Medal, European-African-Middle Eastern Campaign Medal with two bronze stars, World War II Victory Medal, Distinguished Unit Badge, and Combat Infantryman Badge.
 Sam was awarded the Congressional Gold Medal on October 5, 2010, along with the other veterans of the 100th/442nd Regimental Combat Team.
 This is the highest Congressional Civilian Medal.

 Private First Class Sam Yasuichi Oshiro was interred at the U.S Military Cemetery, Epinal, France.

 When the Army was closing the many small wartime cemeteries in Europe in 1948, the Oshiro family was given the choice to have his remains shipped home or remain at Epinal.
 They chose to have Sam’s body brought home.